The Right Colors For Alaska King Salmon Fishing

 Unlike other fish that you may have swung a bug at before Kings aren’t necessarily picking out their next meal on the way upriver.
 Too successfully hook into one of these monsters the things that matter are the lighting from the day, water clarity, levels and where you land that fly.
 In our experience it matters less what fly you use and more along the lines of what color of fly you use with each situation.

-Picking THE Color
+Picking THE Right Color

 Now I am not going to sit here and pretend that I know the EXACT fly that you should use to catch the fish of your dreams.
 There are literally hundreds if not thousands of different designs that all will work in their own given time and we have caught them on a crazy number of these.
 Everything from a size 14 to lord knows how big!
 We can, however, help you with getting started color wise.

-What we do know that you can live by is this: Flies with a contrast of colors work.
 This has been my experience with both salmon and steelhead.
 The theory is that the fish can pick in up quicker than that of a solid color.
 Here’s our favorites for Kings.

 - Black & Blue – Just plain works.
 The main water condition that is preferred is when the water is high and off color or when the days are cloudy and dark.
 Always remember dark water goes with dark colors and clear water is light colors.
 Always has been this way and always will be with exceptions…